LED/TA

 Contraindications: Who Should Not Consider This Procedure?

-Only patients with clinical symptoms confirmed by physical examination
+Only patients with clinical symptoms confirmed by physical examination and radiologic studies are considered for the LED procedure.

-The procedure is performed in a hospital or an outpatient
+The Surgery The procedure is performed in a hospital or an outpatient

 surgery center under conscious sedation by an anesthesiologist